PX4/PX4-user_guide/en/ros/ros2_offboard_control.md

 ## Usage

-After building the colcon workspace, and after starting PX4 SITL (`make px4_sitl_rtps gazebo`, which starts the microRTPS client automatically on UDP ports 2019 and 2020) and the microRTPS agent (`micrortps_agent -t UDP`, starting the agent connected to UDP ports 2020 and 2019):
+After building the colcon workspace, and after starting PX4 SITL (`make px4_sitl_rtps gazebo-classic`, which starts the microRTPS client automatically on UDP ports 2019 and 2020) and the microRTPS agent (`micrortps_agent -t UDP`, starting the agent connected to UDP ports 2020 and 2019):

 ```sh
 $ source path_to_colcon_workspace/install/setup.bash
 $ ros2 run px4_ros_com offboard_control
 ```

-## Demo with PX4 SITL and Gazebo
+## Demo with PX4 SITL and Gazebo Classic

 @[youtube](https://youtu.be/Nbc7fzxFlYo)